julioarp/julioarp.github.io/index.md

 # Publications

+Julio A. Ramos Pastrana and Ricardo A. Bello-Gomez.
+“The Accountability Effect of Term Limits on Local Government Performance: Performative Signaling of Governmental Action.” - Accepted at Local Government Studies (2024).

 Johabed G. Olvera, and Julio A. Ramos Pastrana.
 “Improving Maternal and Infant Health Through Prenatal Care Home Visits.” – Accepted at Journal of Population Economics (2024).

 Johabed G. Olvera, Felipe Lozano-Rojas, Julio A. Ramos Pastrana, and Sumedha Gupta “[Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4386200)” – Accepted at Journal of Housing Economics (2024).